Hektoen International

 • “Avoid a remedy that is worse than the disease”

-Howard Fischer Uppsala, Sweden Hair loss in child with tinea capitis infection.
-CDC, 1970.
-Public domain.
-Overconfidence is an undesirable quality.
+Howard FischerUppsala, Sweden Overconfidence is an undesirable quality.
 It does not enhance a physician’s approach to learning, nor to changing when change is needed.
-How a doctor diagnoses or treats a condition today may cause future generations of physicians to wonder,…
+How a doctor diagnoses or treats a condition today may cause future generations of physicians to wonder, “What were they thinking?
+Did they not think about potential long-term effects?”
+Such future…

-• A tangled web: stealing newborns in twentieth-century Spain
+• A tangled web: Stealing newborns in twentieth-century Spain

-• Miscarriage: a medical student in a rural clinic, Central America, 1977
+• Miscarriage: A medical student in a rural clinic, Central America, 1977

 Paul RousseauCharleston, South Carolina, United States Elena sits perched on a gurney with claret-stained thighs.
 She has just miscarried in the clinic’s lavatory.
 She inquires of the gender of the fetus, and hands twitching and heart flapping, I blurt, unexpectedly and duplicitously (for I could not know), “Una bebita.”
 A little girl.
 A guttural sob…